-Davidson College provides a number of resources and networks for lesbian, gay, bisexual, transgender, queer and asexual and/or ally (LGBTQA) students, faculty, alumni and employees.
-Through student groups, course curricula, hiring practices and the Safe Space program, Davidson is committed to creating a community that welcomes and fosters mutual respect among all campus members.
+The Center for Diversity and Inclusion provides a number of resources and networks for lesbian, gay, bisexual, transgender, queer, intersex and asexual and/or ally (LGBTQIA+) students.
+Through direct support services, community spaces, student groups and course curricula, Davidson is committed to creating a community that welcomes and fosters mutual respect among all campus members.

 A variety of student-led groups on campus advocate and serve as a resource for gender and sexuality issues on campus.
 If you are interested in participating in any of these groups, contact the group(s) by email or through the Student Activities Office located in the Alvarez College Union.
 You also are welcome to form new organizations with adviser and Student Activities approval.